Broadmoor Sirens: Future

 The last time the Broadmoor Sirens were activated because of an escape was in 1991, although they were activated in 1993 because of an attack at the hospital.
 In 2014, there were plans to remove seven of the thirteen sirens.
 This was because Broadmoor had added a second security fence around the hospital and intended to upgrade the remainder of the sirens so they had a 5 mi radius to improve on the two-mile radius of the sirens, which were installed in the late 1950s and early 1960s.
 Local residents objected to this on safety grounds due to there being sixteen primary schools within the radius of the sirens.

 It was reported on 2 June 2016 that Broadmoor planned to remove all except the hospital siren, with alerts issued instead via television and social media.
-The individual sirens were replaced by a single longer-ranged siren at the hospital, which siren enthusiasts did not like.
+The individual sirens were replaced by a single longer-range siren at the hospital.